angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 ### Other Tools Available

 There are some key cards that may be used to help work around traditional countermagic.
-Cavern of Souls is an easy fit into the Meandeck gameplan and, if a land drop is available, can easily slot into some of the more *standard* piles.
+Cavern of Souls is an easy fit into the Doomsday gameplan and, if a land drop is available, can easily slot into some of the more *standard* piles.